AGWA/sunglasses/README.md

-# Sunglasses - RFC6962 compatibility proxy for Sunlight logs
+# Sunglasses - RFC 6962 compatibility proxy for Sunlight logs

-Sunglasses is a proxy server that presents an RFC6962-compatible view of a Sunlight log.
+Sunglasses is a proxy server that presents an RFC 6962-compatible view of a Sunlight log.

 ## Operation